 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Cracker vs. Avocado — In-Depth Nutrition Comparison
+Crackers vs. Avocado — In-Depth Nutrition Comparison

 Compare

-• Cracker's daily need coverage for Iron is 44% higher.
+• Crackers' daily need coverage for iron is 44% higher.

 We used Crackers, standard snack-type, regular and Avocados, raw, all commercial varieties types in this comparison.